Difference Between Gross Income and Net Income

-The key difference between Gross Income vs Net Income is that Gross income refers to the income which is left over to the company after deducting the cost of the goods sold from the revenue earned by the company, whereas, Net income refers to the amount left as the earning in the organization after deducting all the expenses in the organization including other expenses such as dividends etc from the gross income.
+The key difference between gross income and net income is that gross income refers to the income which is left over to the company after deducting the cost of the goods sold from the revenue earned by the company, whereas, Net income refers to the amount left as the earning in the organization after deducting all the expenses in the organization including other expenses such as dividends, etc. from the gross income.

-If you’re a new investor or you’re just trying to understand the financial accounting, you must know the difference between gross income vs net income.
+If you’re a new investor or just trying financial accountingFinancial AccountingFinancial accounting refers to bookkeeping, i.e., identifying, classifying, summarizing and recording all the financial transactions in the Income Statement, Balance Sheet and Cash Flow Statement.
+It even includes the analysis of these financial statements., you must know the difference between gross and net income.

-To understand the difference between the gross income vs net income, we need to look at the income statement of a company.
+To understand the difference between them, we need to look at a company’s income statement.

-- From net sales, we deduct the cost of goods sold.
+- From net sales, we deduct the cost of goods soldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company. .
 And here, we get the figure of gross income or gross profit.
-Gross profit is an important measure; because gross profit tells us a figure that’s closer to the profit from operations.
+Gross profit is an important measure; because gross profit tells us a figure closer to the profit from operations.

 Gross Income vs Net Income Infographics